lsst-dm/dmtn-316/index.md

 #### Incident Management Process

+The following sections detail the incident management process.
+Please note a new introduction to the incident management workflow is the creation of a tech bridges for High Impact issues.
+The tech bridge is to gather all stakeholders and facilitate the decisions needed to resolve the issue.

 Below is the incident management process for incidents when it is unknown if it is an application or infrastructure issue.

 Initial incident triage to determine who needs to be involved needs to be based not just on which area caused the incident, but which teams need to be involved to fully recover from the Incident.